jeffesonm/jerin-sits/src/content/blog/stripes-and-boots.md

 ---
-title: "Rascal, Nacho, Stormy and Arrow"
+title: "Stripes and Boots"
 description: "A motley crew, down by the water"
 pubDate: "August 2025"
-heroImage: "/img/piglet1.jpg"
+heroImage: "/img/stripes1.jpg"
 ---